ungoogled-software/ungoogled-chromium/BUILDING.md

 See `build.py` for more on customizing the build environment or process.

 ### Build

+To make sure that the GN tool builds correctly, make sure you run `vcvarsall` in the build command-line with the correct arguments:
+* `vcvarsall amd64_x86` for building x86 binaries
+* `vcvarsall amd64` for building x64 binaries

+Then do the following:

     # Change directory to ungoogled-chromium's root directory
     path\to\python3 build.py